Firsthand Technology Value Fund (NASDAQ:SVVC) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Firsthand Technology Value Fund (NASDAQ:SVVC – Free Report) in a research note released on Sunday.
-The brokerage issued a hold rating on the investment management company’s stock.
+Research analysts at StockNews.com began coverage on shares of Firsthand Technology Value Fund (NASDAQ:SVVC – Get Free Report) in a research report issued on Monday.
+The brokerage set a “hold” rating on the investment management company’s stock.

-Firsthand Technology Value Fund (NASDAQ:SVVC – Get Free Report) last posted its earnings results on Tuesday, May 14th.
-The investment management company reported $0.41 earnings per share (EPS) for the quarter.
-The business had revenue of $0.03 million for the quarter.
+Firsthand Technology Value Fund (NASDAQ:SVVC – Get Free Report) last released its quarterly earnings results on Tuesday, May 14th.
+The investment management company reported $0.41 earnings per share for the quarter.
+The company had revenue of $0.03 million during the quarter.

 Firsthand Technology Value Fund, Inc is a business development company specializes in venture capital investments in start-up, early stage, middle stage, late stage, early development stage, and PIPEs.
 It seeks to invest in pre-IPO companies.
 The fund also seeks to make investments in companies with operating histories that are unprofitable or marginally profitable, that have negative net worth, or that are involved in bankruptcy or reorganization proceedings.